 Moses swam in two oceans, fifteen lakes, and enthusiastically marked thousands of spots from sea to shining sea.

 At the end of it all they found a lot more than an audience.

-Order Road Dog right now for $16.95 + $3 shipping and handling
+Order Road Dog right now for $16.95 + Free shipping (US Only)

 Check out this wonderful review by Bob Hicks at Oregon Arts Watch – http://www.orartswatch.org/a-road-dog-barks-his-tale/

 “Kelley’s book allows us to live vicariously through his adventures.
 I’m not gonna lie to you, this is one of the very few books that brought me to tears.
 I think it could be the best work that Baker has done.” – – Scott McMahon, The Film Trooper Podcast